evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 This will show an alert message "Please use a newer browser to see the simulation." on top of the page.
 We will later hide this message on browsers that support canvas drawing.

-As you can see the code includes the CSS styles that set the text, border and the background colors for the alert message.
+As you probably noticed the code also includes styles the alert message.
+This language is called CSS (Cascading Style Sheets).

-<h3 id="drawing">2.6 Hide old browser alert function</h2>
+### 2.6 Hide old browser alert function

 We add the function that we will later use to hide the "old browser" alert.

-* Add this function **above** `init` function.
+* Add this code **above** `init` function.

 ```JavaScript
 function hideCanvasNotSupportedMessage() {